Electronic Loads - Versatile Test Solutions for Industry

 - CR (Constant Resistance): The load simulates a constant resistance.

-How do professionals use dynamic load profiles?
+How do specialist users apply dynamic load profiles?

 Which protection functions ensure safety during tests?

-Why is remote sense important?
+Why is remote sense important for the electronic load?

 How does master/slave operation work?